GENERAL AND ADMINISTRATIVE

 - A draft copy of the audit report.

 - A response to the draft audit recommendations.
-While management of the area audited prepares the preliminary response, the MU Administrative Services is responsible for the final response.
+While management of the area audited prepares the preliminary response, the Division of Finance-Accounting is responsible for the final response.

 - A final copy of the audit report with audit recommendations and management responses.